Top 40+ SAP CPI Interview Questions and Answers

 SAP CPI Integration Packages are collections of integration artifacts, such as integration flows, APIs, or mappings, that are bundled together for deployment and versioning.
 They provide a standardized method for packaging, deploying, and managing relevant integration artifacts as a single entity, simplifying deployment, version control, and configuration management.

-45. How do you set up message throttling and rate restrictions in SAP CPI?
+45. How to set up message throttling and rate restrictions in SAP CPI?

 Ans: